shababo/ether/README.md

 ## What is Ether?

 ### User perspective
-Ether provides an ultra-lightweight Python interface for scientists and engineers to orchestrate hardware and software resources for complex data acquisition and analysis goals.
-In fact, you can run the components of lab without even touching your code!
-When components are connected to the same Ether Session, they can communicate with each other within the same machine or over the Internet.
-When you run your lab with Ether, everything that happens is logged and traceable without the need to provide any schema or information ahead of time.
-This allows Ether to be useful even during the early stages of a project when plans can change rapidly and decisions are sometimes made on the fly.
+Ether provides an ultra-lightweight, Python interface for scientists and engineers to integrate the components of their lab.
+A core goal of Ether is to be useful even during the early stages of a project when plans can change rapidly and decisions are sometimes made on the fly.

+##### Features
+- Integrate the components of your lab without even touching your source code.
+(Though Ether also provides a decorate-based interface if you prefer.)
+- Components communicate with each other automatically, both within the same machine or over the Internet.
+- Everything that happens is logged and traceable without the need to provide any schema or information ahead of time.

 ### Developer perspective
 Ether dynamically facilitates direct, local, and remote function calling between Python instances and processes as well as data management and logging.
 It is designed to minimize user overhead and coding skill requirements by relying on an interface based on decorators, yaml configurations, and a small number of direct calls to Ether functions.
 It achieves these goals by launching instances of Python classes in their own processes and dynamically turning decorated methods of those classses into microservices.
 Ether supports both Pub-Sub and Request-Reply messaging patterns.